rikdev/grub-multiboot/README.md

 BCD file is a Windows registry hive.
 So you can edit one on the Linux using the `hivex` program or any other Windows registry editor.
 [BcdLibraryElementTypes enumeration](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/bcd/bcdlibraryelementtypes) article describes element names of BCD objects.

 ---

+---

+Since the amd64 version of Windows PE does not contain the WOW64 subsystem, it can't run 32-bit applications.
+You can add both amd64 and x86 versions of Windows PE to the USB flash drive and add appropriate boot entries to BCD files.

+---